 Photos by Allegra Jordan, 31 AUG 2018.
 At left My Soul is not Shredded at the former site of the Silent Sam statue dedicated by Julius Carr, UNC-CH.
 At right, My Soul is not Shredded on the altar of the 1843 Chapel of the Cross.
 In this Chapel Saint Pauli Murray gave her first communion under the slave balcony where her grandmother once sat.

-On the grounds of UNC 105 years, Julian Carr dedicated a Confederate memorial statue.
+On the grounds of UNC in 1913, Julian Carr dedicated a Confederate memorial statue.
 In the speech, he bragged about torturing a black woman and horsewhipping her until her skirt hung in shreds.
 He did this because he says she insulted a Southern lady.

 How did the women feel about this?

 The late, great Tiane Mitchell-Gordon and I were appalled when we learned of his speech.
 105 years after Mr. Carr’s boast, we offer this imagined response of both women.

 For context about authorship, Tiane Mitchell Gordon is descended from African slaves and grew up in NC during segregation.
 Allegra Jordan’s Alabama grandfather was one of the last living sons of a Confederate veteran.
 Her Ohio great-grandfather owned a house used by the Underground Railroad.

 Part I by Tiane Mitchell Gordon